Xtrah/IT2805/questions/solutions.md

     C. padding, margins, border
     **D. margins, border, padding**

-10. Which statement is true?
+10. Which statement is True?
     **A. An XML document can have one root element**
     B. An XML document can have one child element
     C. XML elements have to be in lower case
     D. All of the above

-11. Which of the following statements is true?
+11. Which of the following statements is True?
 (2%)
     A. JPG files are limited to 256 colors.
     B. GIF files support 8 bit transparency.
     C. Use GIF files for photographs.
     **D. GIF uses lossless compression algorithm**

-12. What is one advantage that HTML5 APIs offer for modern Web design?
-    A. They enable users to view Flash content on mobile devices.
-    B. They enable developers to create apps without coding skills
-    C. They enable older browsers to display any multimedia content
-    **D. They enable users to view multimedia without plug-ins**

-13. Match each of the TCP/IP layers with the correct protocol.
+12. Match each of the TCP/IP layers with the correct protocol.

     |       Layer       	| Protocol 	|
     |:-----------------:	|:--------:	|